These Easter Egg Sugar Cookies are so pretty decorated with royal icing. They are yummy and sure to be the star of the dessert table.

 - The cookies need to be completely cool before icing.
 Also, the icing needs to set and cool before adding the writing icing.
 It is important to allow each step the proper amount of time to set.

 - Do not store the cookies until they have completely set.
 This takes a couple of hours.
-If you rush this step, you risk ruining the pretty design in the container.
+If you rush this step, you risk ruining the pretty design of the container.

 - Try making Mini Egg cookies.
-Just use a smaller size cookie cutter.
+Just use a smaller-sized cookie cutter.

 Easter Egg Sugar Cookies